midtown-ai/glossary/glossary/e.md

 # Explainability

- How to explain the output of the AI
+ How to explain the output of the AI or the inner working of an AI model (Neural network)

  See also [E], ...